ktos/andro/README.md

 The repository is based on the file `dictionary.csv`, which is **not a real CSV file** - it is actually variable-column-number, pipe-separated text file covering all words currently existing in Andro.
-Using that file you can generate everything, most importantly - the book "Small Andro-Polish Dictionary" ("The Book"), a fictional dictionary created by a scientist *Koolder mal Erlehirni*.
+Using that file you can generate everything, most importantly - the book "Small Andro-Polish Dictionary", a fictional dictionary created by a scientist *Koolder mal Erlehirni*, as well as The Book -- "Andro Language Reference Guide", where all of the language is presented.

 * `generate-tex-dictionary.py` will parse `dictionary.csv` and create `ap.tex`
   and `pa.tex` and the `small-andro-polish-dictionary` folder, which are being